kellylougheed/java-pset5/README.md

 * Use of the this/self keyword
 * Constructors and other built-in methods
 * Inheritance (Is it a feature?
 Syntax for calling methods, calling to super, overriding?
 Is multiple inheritance allowed?
 Are there abstract classes?)
-* Static properties and methods (Are they allowed?)
+* Static properties and methods (Are they features?)
 * Stylistic conventions (e.g. capitalizing class names, underscores, etc)
 * Other language quirks you find in your research (e.g. lazy stored properties & setter/getter shortcuts in Swift)